electrovir/test-established-expectations/README.md

 This package exports a couple test functions to be used with the chai testing library.
 It takes a result and an expectation key and compares the result to previously-stored results.
 Each test run (unless instructed otherwise) will save the new outputs.
 Thus, it is easy to store results automatically.

+Note that because JSON values are compared, some inputs may be parsed unexpectedly.
+For example, `Map` objects will simply get stringified as `{}`.

 ## Usage

 ### Installation